appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/self-hosted-runner/runner-vm-setup.md

 tart get vm01x
 ```

-- You can start the VM, connect with SSH and verify the new disk size using the command below:
+- After you start the VM and connect with SSH, please verify the new disk size using the command below:

 ```bash
 df -h